 Electronic Communications

 Visiting TNScientific.com or sending emails to TN Scientific constitutes electronic communications.
-You consent to receive electronic communications and you agree that all agreements, notices, disclosures and other communications that we provide to you electronically, via email and on the Site, satisfy any legal requirement that such communications be in writing.
+You consent to receive electronic communications and you agree that all agreements, notices, disclosures, and other communications that we provide to you electronically, via email, and on the Site, satisfy any legal requirements that such communications be in writing.

 Your Account

-If you use this site, you are responsible for maintaining the confidentiality of your account and password and for restricting access to your computer, and you agree to accept responsibility for all activities that occur under your account or password.
+If you use the Site, you are responsible for maintaining the confidentiality of your account, password, and for restricting unauthorized access to your account, and you agree to accept responsibility for all activities that occur under your account.
 You may not assign or otherwise transfer your account to any other person or entity.
 You acknowledge that TN Scientific is not responsible for third party access to your account that results from theft or misappropriation of your account.
 TN Scientific and its associates reserve the right to refuse or cancel service, terminate accounts, or remove or edit content in our sole discretion.

-Children Under Thirteen
+Individuals Under Eighteen

-TN Scientific does not knowingly collect, either online or offline, personal information from persons under the age of thirteen.
+TN Scientific does not knowingly collect, either online or offline, personal information from persons under the age of 18.
 If you are under 18, you may use TNScientific.com only with permission of a parent or guardian.